CoffeeJunkiee/coffeejunkiee.github.io/_posts/2020-01-16-how-to-write-a-blog.md

 ---
-layout: post
+layout: posts
-title:  "Welcome to Jekyll!"
+title:  "This is just a ride"
 ---

-# Welcome
+# Bill Hicks

 **Hello world**, this is my first Jekyll blog post.